 Many real estate agents will not even begin showing you houses if you have yet to be pre-approved for a mortgage.
 This is different from being pre-qualified.
 During the pre-approval process, a mortgage lender looks at your credit and income and writes a letter stating how much of a loan the bank will grant you once you make an offer on a home.
 A good real estate agent will help connect you with a reliable lender to get you started.

-What questions do you still have about the house-buying process?
+Now that we’ve reviewed some tips for buying a home in your 20s, it’s time to start the process of buying your home!
+Do you still have questions about the house-buying process?
 We are available to answer all of your questions.
 Contact us at Info@GoCleanCredit.com or 480-991-4885.